gnolang/gno/docs/testing_guide.md

 **Location:** `gno.land/**/testdata`

-Integration tests are designed to ensure different parts of the project work cohesively.
+From the gno.land directory, Integration tests are designed to ensure different parts of the project work cohesively.
 Specifically:

-1. **Real Node Integration Testing:**
+1. **InMemory Node Integration Testing:**
    Found in `gno.land/cmd/gnoland/testdata`, these are dedicated to running integration tests against a genuine `gnoland` node.

-2. **System Features Testing:**
+2. **Integration Features Testing:**
    Located in `gno.land/pkg/integration/testdata`, these tests target integrations specific commands.

 These integration tests utilize the `testscript` package and follow the `txtar` file specifications.